How To Apply & Register | Cómo Aplicar y Registrar

 3. Do students at Annunciation take Standardized Tests?

 Like all accredited schools, our students take nationally standardized tests once a year to hold us accountable to expectations for student growth and assist our school in improving instruction.
 However, unlike our counterparts in the public school system, we do place an emphasis on standardized testing preparation or results, but on celebrating student learning and growth.
 We believe testing data is one piece of evidence we can use to learn more student learning and growth, but it is not the only piece nor the most important piece of evidence.
-The data we use to monitor student progress is the Iowa Assessments (formerly called the Iowa Test of Basic Skills - ITBS) and the Cognitive Abilities Test (CogAT) that are administered each spring.
-Teachers also use a nationally normed benchmarking and strategic monitoring system called AIMSweb with students and parents to track student growth in ELA and Math over the course of each year.
+The data we use to monitor student progress is the Renaissance STAR 360 Assessment Suite (Grades K-8) which includes Fall, Winter, & Spring benchmark assessments in Math & English Language Arts.
+We also use the Iowa Assessments (formerly called the Iowa Test of Basic Skills - ITBS) and the Cognitive Abilities Test (CogAT) that are administered each spring in grades (6-8).
+Additionally, some teachers use a nationally normed benchmarking and strategic monitoring system called AIMSweb with students and parents to track student growth in ELA and Math over the course of each year.

 4. Do we need to be Catholic to attend a Catholic school?